Here are some of my top tips to prevent yourself from being a victim of burglary

 - Keep your bushes trimmed near your doors, burglars can use this to hide in whilst they are breaking in.

-- Lock cat/dog flap when you go out.
+- Lock cat/dog flap when you go out and at night.

 - Alternate which light you leave on when you go out.

-- Get someone to house sit so your house isn’t left empty whilst you are out.
+- Get someone to house sit so your house isn’t left unoccupied whilst you are out.

 - Use controlled timers for lights.

 - Get someone you trust to check in on your house and move your bins back if you are on holiday.